 Instructions and memory jogs for how the SAPAA site is managed.
 Includes technical notes as well as a general style guide.
+This is broken into 3 sections: Protected Area Pages, other web pages (this guide), and other including blogs and images.

 - Style Guide and Instructions